 They had an election where that wonderful Adolf Hitler and his cohorts let everybody in Germany know that if they didn't elect him and the Nazi Party (National Socialist Party), their ballots would be marked and they would be killed.
 So you can understand why I had mixed emotions as a young man born and raised in Germany, never having traveled out of my country, and looking forward to beginning his regular way of life with the Hitlerites running the show.

 Let me explain why I am translating my tapes.
-I am seventy-three years old.
+I am 73 years old.
 I will not live forever.
 I would like my children, my sister, my wife, and others who would be interested to read my transcribed diary to understand what happened in Germany after January 30, 1933, when Hitler took over as Reich Chancellor.
 There are those who want to tell the world that the Holocaust never happened.
 Some of them maybe are intelligent enough to be taught the difference.

 Berlin, Saturday, July 23, 1932.

-This evening my dear father has telephoned us from Nordeney.
+This evening my dear father has telephoned us from Norderney.
 He told us that he and my sister Sonia are doing just fine.
 My mother and I then went to a beer restaurant which was pretty nice.
 There was dance and music.
 The ladies were nothing much to write home about.

 Berlin, Sunday, July 24, 1932.